minibolt-guide/minibolt/guide/bonus/system/wireguard-VPN.md

     -X GET "https://update.dedyn.io/?hostname=${DEDYN_DOMAIN}&ip=${CURRENT_IP}"
   ```

-* After create the script, make it executable and restrict access to it (because it contains sensitive data)
+* After creating the script, make it executable and restrict access to it (because it contains sensitive data)

   ```sh
   $ sudo chmod 700 /opt/dynamic-ip-refresh.sh
   ```

 * Create a crontab entry for root to run it every 2 minutes.
-Type `1` and press enter to choose "nano" editor
+Type `1` and press enter to choose the "nano" editor

   ```sh
   $ sudo crontab -e
   ```

 * Add the next line at the end of the file.
 Save and exit

   ```
   */2 * * * *     /opt/dynamic-ip-refresh.sh
   ```

-* Return to [deSEC web page](https://desec.io/domains), ensure you are on **"DOMAIN MANAGEMENT"** tab and click on your domain:
+* Return to [deSEC web page](https://desec.io/domains), ensure you are on the **"DOMAIN MANAGEMENT"** tab and click on your domain:

 ![deSEC Main Menu](../../../images/desec_io3.png)